 Your insurance provider will then settle your claim, including any disputes over who was to blame, on your behalf.

-Making a claim if your vehicle has been stolen
+If your vehicle has been stolen

 If your vehicle has been stolen the first thing you must do is report this to the police (dial 101) and give them all the details of your vehicle.
 They will then give you a crime reference number.